Address for Correspondence: Ihor Romaniuk, Ukrainian-Polish Heart Center "Lviv", Lviv, Ukraine

 Conflict of interest: None to declare

-and fulfilled authorship criteria.
+fulfilled authorship criteria.

 Acknowledgement: We thank the admissions department, intensive care unit No. 2, and cardiovascular surgery department of Lviv Regional Clinical Hospital for their medical work and performing oncological cardiac-thoracic intervention